Work Out at Work

 - Use a cushioned floor mat and other support to avoid foot and leg fatigue when standing.

-- Ask a coworker to be your “work out at work” partner.
-Remind and support each other to move more throughout the day.
+- Ask a coworker to be your virtual “work out at work” partner.
+Remind and support each other to move more throughout the day using email or calendar reminders.
 You’ll help keep each other accountable and motivated!

 - Schedule physical activity time on your work calendar — and treat it like an important appointment.